 Myth #3 – Severe pain means severe damage

 Pain that is severe, and strikes suddenly, without warning can be a very scary experience.
 If this happens to you, you could be forgiven for assuming you must have sustained a very serious injury.
 The fact is, however, that the spine, being surrounded by nerves is a particularly sensitive area of the body and pain in this area can be very strong without significant damage.
 A small ligament sprain or muscle tear can actually cause a large amount of pain and it is common for severe pain to settle down quickly, even disappearing within a few days.
 In many cases, symptoms that last for longer than 2-3 weeks are caused by changes to your movement patterns in response to this pain and not the original injury itself.

 If you are suffering from back pain, the best person to see is your physiotherapist.
 They can help you to recover without any complications or side effects and help you safely return to your usual activities while also ruling out any serious damage that might need further investigation.

-The information in this article is not a replacement for proper medical advice.
-For advice on your individual injury, get in touch with one of our physiotherapists.
+Please note the information in this article is not a replacement for proper medical advice.
+For advice on your individual injury, please speak with one of our knowledgeable physiotherapists.

 Ready to start feeling feeling pain-free and energetic?

 Book a consultation

 Caboolture Physical Therapy Centre - serving people in need from Caboolture, Morayfield, Elimbah, Wamuran, Beerburrum, Beerwah, Glasshouse Mountains, Toorbul, Donnybrook, Ningi, Woodford, Kilcoy, Bribie Island, Goodwin Beach, Sandstone Point, Banksia Beach, Bongaree, Bellar, Woorim, Burpengary & Beachmere.